verifiablesoftware/vsw-repo/app/readme/AWS_README.md

 # AWS

-atep-by-step instructions to get vsw-repo running in AWS requires AWS account and ECR and EC2
+a step-by-step instructions to get vsw-repo running in AWS requires AWS account and ECR and EC2